simalamuel/simalamuel/README.md

 <h1 align="center">Hi, I'm Samuel Lima 👋</h1>

-<h3 align="center">Cybersecurity Professional & Pentester</h3>
+<h3 align="center">Cybersecurity Consultant & Pentester</h3>

 ---

 ### 💻 About Me

-I'm a cybersecurity professional specializing in **penetration testing** across corporate environments, cloud infrastructure (AWS, Azure), web, and mobile applications.

-With a strong focus on **ethical hacking**, I have hands-on experience in **social engineering, phishing, and OSINT**.
-I'm the author of multiple CVEs and proficient with security frameworks like OWASP Top 10 and MITRE ATT&CK.
+Cybersecurity professional and researcher, with multiple published CVEs (CVE-2024-42898, CVE-2025-25535, CVE-2025-29322).
+My main expertise lies in Offensive Security (Pentesting and AppSec) and Vulnerability Management.

+I have hands-on experience in security consulting, covering the full risk lifecycle — from the technical identification of vulnerabilities to the design of mitigation strategies.
+I collaborate closely with Infrastructure, Cloud, and Development teams to implement technical controls and integrate security solutions into their environments.

+My work is guided by leading industry frameworks such as OWASP Top 10, MITRE ATT&CK, NIST, and ISO 27001.

 ---